 - Option d): Use it if you need a great e-commerce platform with access to customer support … just in case.

-If any of the above describe you, go for Shopify.
+If any of the above describes you, go for Shopify.

-It also doesn’t matter whether you want to sell physical products, digital downloads, services, or even do dropshipping.
-Shopify can handle.
-The number of products you have on offer isn’t a factor either (whether it’s 1 or 1000).
+It also doesn’t matter whether you want to sell physical products, digital downloads, services, or even do dropship.
+Shopify can handle anything.
+The number of products you offer isn’t a factor either (whether it’s 1 or 1000).

 WordPress is a powerhouse.
-It’s nearly the perfect website platform, capable of running any and all kinds of websites.
+It’s nearly the perfect website platform, capable of running all kinds of websites.

 - WordPress is a piece of software = you can get it for free, but then you have to install it on a web host yourself, configure it, and ultimately launch a website with it.

-- Apart from the e-commerce plugin, you need a bunch of other plugins to handle some standard things like SEO and social media, and you also need a good-looking and brandable theme (design) – to make your e-commerce store look unique and original.
+- Apart from the e-commerce plugin, you need a bunch of other plugins to handle some standard options like SEO and social media.
+You also need a good-looking and brandable theme (design) – to make your e-commerce store look unique and original.

 That being said, the aforementioned WooCommerce is a great e-commerce plugin.
-It gives you all the features you might ask for, like shopping carts, product catalogs, online payments, coupons, and so on.
-Most importantly, the plugin is free.
+It gives you all the features you might ask for, e.g. shopping carts, product catalogs, online payments, coupons, and so on.
+Most importantly, the plugin is free!